Zayed International Airport: Early years

 The airport was first conceived in 1974 as part of the government's modernization plans.
 At the time, Al Bateen Executive Airport (then called Abu Dhabi International Airport) was the main international airport (in addition to Abu Dhabi Airfield).
 Access was difficult as it was located on Abu Dhabi Island which was connected to the mainland by only one bridge.
 Also, the city was growing, making it harder for the airport to expand.
 During the late 1970s, a more accessible location was found.
-Construction started in 1979 and the airport was inaugurated on January 2, 1982.
+Construction started in 1979 and the airport was inaugurated on 2 January 1982.
 Gulf Air, then a quadri-national airline, chose the airport as one of its four hubs.

 The new airport included a circular satellite terminal (with aerobridges) with a single connection to a semi-circular terminal.
-This design allowed more aircraft to park simultaneously.
-During the late 1990s and early 2000s, substantial work was carried out on the satellite terminal, to cater for the increase in passenger numbers, including widening the passenger waiting areas and creating extra parking spots.
-The main terminal also underwent some external changes, especially on the outer facade.